Adedeji88/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R a+X ./ is used to add executive permissions to all the subdirectories of the current directory for everybody mkdir -m 751 my_dir creates a directory my_dir with the permission 751 in the working directory chgrp school hello changes the group owner to school for the file hello
+chmod -R a+X ./ is used to add executive permissions to all the subdirectories of the current directory for everybody mkdir -m 751 my_dir creates a directory my_dir with the permission 751 in the working directory chgrp school hello changes the group owner to school for the file hello chown -R vincent:staff ./ is used to change the owner to vincent and the group owner to staff for all files and directories in working directory